 - (1) By November 15, 2024, the office of the superintendent of public instruction, in consultation with the department of ecology, must carry out a survey of school districts, charter schools, and state-tribal education compact schools focused on the uptake and total cost of ownership of zero emission school buses.
-The office of superintendent of public instruction submit a report to the legist legislature summarizing their findings by December 1, 2024. - The survey required under (2)section must collect information from each school district and school on: - Current zero emission vehicle and refueling capacity charging and infrastructure;
+The office of the superintendent of public instruction must submit a report to the legislature summarizing their findings by December 1, 2024. - (2) The survey required under this section must collect information from each school district and school on:

-- (b) Whether, assuming the availability of schedule funds and depreciation grant payments to cover the full cost of a the vehicle, including total cost of of the vehicle, the ownership school district or school would anticipate applying for funds to support zero emission school bus or bus infrastructure purchases in the next two years, and in the next five years; - (c) For any schools or school districts still using a school bus after the end of its applicable depreciation schedule, whether the bus was manufactured prior to 2007, and an explanation of why the school or school district has continued to use the bus past the end of its depreciation schedule; - (d) Responses to preliminary guidance from the office of the superintendent of public instruction for calculating total cost of ownership and whether the school district or school utilizes the preliminary quidance or uses a different calculation methodology; and - (e) Any other survey information deemed helpful by the department of ecology or the public office of the superintendent of instruction to facilitating the transition to zero emission vehicles. - (3) For purposes of this section, "zero emission vehicle" has the same meaning as in section 2 of this act."
+- (a) Current zero emission vehicle charging and refueling capacity and infrastructure; - (b) Whether, assuming the availability of funds and depreciation schedule payments to cover the full cost including vehicle, the total cost of ownership of vehicle, the the school district or school would anticipate applying for funds to support zero emission school bus or bus infrastructure purchases in the next two years, and in the next five years; - (c) For any schools or school districts still using a school bus after the end of applicable depreciation schedule, whether the bus was manufactured prior to 2007, and an explanation of why the school or school district has continued to use the past the end of its depreciation schedule; - Responses to preliminary guidance (d) from the office of the superintendent of instruction for calculating cost of ownership and whether the school district or school utilizes the preliminary uses a different quidance or calculation methodology; and - (e) Any other survey information deemed helpful by the department of ecology or the of the superintendent instruction to facilitating t.he transition zero emission vehicles. - (3) For purposes of this section, emission vehicle" has the same meaning as in section 2 of this act."